joestubbs/coe379L-sp25/docs/projects/project02.rst

 * Split the data into training and test datasets.
 Make sure your split is reproducible and that it maintains roughly the proportion of each class of dependent variable.
 (1 points)
-* Perform data standardization if needed (1 points)
 * Perform classification using below supervised learning techniques.
-When appropriate, use search the hyperparameter space for an optimal hyperparameter setting.
-(4 points)
+When appropriate, use a hyperparameter space search to find optimal hyperparameter setting.
+  Consider using other techniques from class lectures, such as data standardization.
+  At a minimum, you should try the following model algorithms.
+We will base the grading on the quality of your model(s) you develop.
+(5 points)
     * K-nearnest neighbor
     * Decision Tree Classifier
     * Random Forest Classifier